-Rather than outright bans, cultural institutions are facing a subtler form of control through funding pressures, governance interference, and security concerns that are reshaping what audiences get to see.
-The findings come from “The Ultimate Cookbook for Cultural Managers,” a comprehensive guide published by the European Festivals Association and Pearle* under the Care for and Share the Alliance project, that examines artistic freedom across the EU.
-The report positions cultural pressure as an early warning sign of democratic decline.
+By Matthaios TsimitakisRather than outright bans, cultural institutions are facing a subtler form of control through funding pressures, governance interference, and security concerns that are reshaping what audiences get to see.
+“The Ultimate Cookbook for Cultural Managers,” is a comprehensive guide published by the European Festivals Association and Pearle* under the Care for and Share the Alliance project, that offers an insight into what artistic freedom means by considering current challenges to artistic freedom in Europe.
+The cookbook offers a practical guide for cultural managers to address issues.

 In Europe, artists benefit from some of the world's strongest legal safeguards: Artistic freedom is protected under the European Convention on Human Rights, explicitly recognized in the EU Charter of Fundamental Rights, and reinforced by UN treaties ratified by all member states.
 The European Court of Human Rights has consistently ruled that artistic expression deserves protection in democratic societies, even when it offends or shocks.